Butterfly Network Inc. (BFLY) Shares Decline Despite Market Challenges - News Heater

 BFLY’s Market Performance

-BFLY’s stock has seen a 10.34% increase for the week, with a 11.30% rise in the past month and a 24.27% gain in the past quarter.
-The volatility ratio for the week is 7.82%, and the volatility levels for the past 30 days are at 7.25% for Butterfly Network Inc. The simple moving average for the past 20 days is 9.15% for BFLY’s stock, with a -2.10% simple moving average for the past 200 days.
+BFLY’s stock has seen a -21.60% decrease for the week, with a -4.50% drop in the past month and a -6.28% fall in the past quarter.
+The volatility ratio for the week is 9.18%, and the volatility levels for the past 30 days are at 7.87% for Butterfly Network Inc. The simple moving average for the past 20 days is -15.73% for BFLY’s stock, with a -21.77% simple moving average for the past 200 days.

 Analysts’ Opinion of BFLY

-Volatility was left at 7.25%, however, over the last 30 days, the volatility rate increased by 7.82%, as shares surge +8.02% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +33.33% upper at present.
+Volatility was left at 7.87%, however, over the last 30 days, the volatility rate increased by 9.18%, as shares sank -10.84% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -10.44% lower at present.

-During the last 5 trading sessions, BFLY rose by +10.34%, which changed the moving average for the period of 200-days by -42.86% in comparison to the 20-day moving average, which settled at $2.36.
-In addition, Butterfly Network Inc. saw 4.07% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, BFLY fell by -21.60%, which changed the moving average for the period of 200-days by -54.82% in comparison to the 20-day moving average, which settled at $2.38.
+In addition, Butterfly Network Inc. saw -18.09% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading